Don't Gamble on Your Time Capsule Container

 What if you did not need a time capsule to last that long?
 Can you provide a less expensive alternative?
 Yes, you can.

-The simple Capped Cornerstone Time Capsule Box 4200 model is just that.
+The simple Archives Box Capped Time Capsule model is just that.
 It's simple, and it's affordable.
 This time capsule container uses the same sturdy material walls that the Bolted Time Capsule 3000 does.